Day 18 – Jul 6: Kasane – Savuti, Chobe National Park

 We spend the morning again game driving through the Savuti marsh area, before heading to our next destination, the Khwai area, for our most anticipated real bush camping.

-We took the march road to Khwai, as that sounded to be the most beautiful and wildlife-rich route.
+We took the marsh road to Khwai, as that sounded to be the most beautiful and wildlife-rich route.
 We did not regret!

 All of a sudden we had 2 male lions literally next to the road, within 5 meters from our car!
 It became obvious that they apparently had been in a fight and were licking their wounds.